zokouye/SCRAPING/README.md

 ### Quick demo

-Run the scraper with the demo configuration and sample data (no network traffic):
+Run the scraper with the demo configuration and sample data.
+In demo mode the script skips all outbound HTTP requests and uses the bundled fixtures, making it safe to run offline:

 ```bash
 python multi_market_scraper.py --demo --verbose